 Question: What is the life of a bowstring?

 Answer: This depends on many factors but primarily the number of shots and the condition of the equipment.
 If an archer is shooting a high poundage bow every day and using a caliper release, the string should be checked very frequently.
 (Using a string loop will increase string life.)
 On a lower poundage bow, shooting fingers, the wear would be significantly less, therefore the life of the string much longer.
 But again, it is the archer"s responsibility to check the string and keep it waxed.
 There are no rules.
-We know that with the high quality synthetic materials being used today, many thousands of shots can be achieved.
+We know that with the high quality synthetic materials being used today, thousands of shots can be achieved.
 Archers should also check for tell tale signs of problems such as abrasion (fuzziness), high strands (which indicate a strand breakage underneath the serving), or excessive peep rotation - which can be an indication that one strand may have broken.

 There are many reasons for string breakage.
 One of the most common is burrs in the cams / wheels.
 It is the archer"s responsibility to check the string carefully prior to shooting every time.
-As stated, many thousands of shots can safely be achieved if the string is checked and maintained properly.
+As stated, thousands of shots can be achieved if the string is checked and maintained properly.

 Question: How do I make a zebra string?